mmurygin/notes/sre/monitoring.md

     * GoRoutines
     * Queue size

 ### Additional useful metrics
-1. External uptime checks
-1. Blackbox monitoring
+1. **Dependencies** - you should always monitor your dependencies.
+So that, in case of emergency you could immediately understand that service dependency is the root cause of issue.
+    * the health of dependency
+    * availability, latency and errors for all requests to dependency.
 1. **Intended Changes** - changes is the number one source of any issues.
 It's very useful to have all the change logs in one place.
 Type of changes:
     * release of new software version
     * configuration update
     * infrastructure update
     * hardware update
-1. **Dependencies** - you should always monitor your dependencies.
-So that, in case of emergency you could immediately understand that service dependency is the root cause of issue.
-    * the health of dependency
-    * availability, latency and errors of dependent service

-### Metric Best Practices
-1. Every collected metric should have a [purpose](#goals)
-1. Worry about your tail
-1. Use the combination of **whitebox** and **blackbox** monitoring.
+1. External uptime checks and blackbox monitoring.

-    * with white box monitoring you could analyze the internal metrics for you application
-    * if the server is down or DNS is down you white box monitoring won't see it.
-1. As simple as possible, no simpler
-    * the rules that catch real incidents most often should be as simple, predictable, and reliable as possible
-    * data collection, aggregation, and alertig configuration that is rarely exercised should be up for removal
-    * signals that are collected, but not exposed in any prebacked dashboard nor used by any alert, are candidates for removal
+## Metrics Examples
 ### Virtual Machine
 1. CPU Usage
 1. Memory